 Thank you barely crawling infant baby Jesus for your ever-loving mercy.
 On Sunday, November 5th, you’ll give us all the precious gift of one extra hour due to the end of Daylight Savings.
 For this, we are thankful!

 That’s right, you get 60 whole minutes to do whatever you want!
 Spend time with your kids, partner, take a hike, binge watch ratchetness on Hulu or clock an extra hour of sleep.
 But if you’re a self-diagnosed champagne taste with beer-money having spendaholic that has perpetually had “get your financial $hit together” on your to-do list then I would recommend you actually give yourself a chance at checking the box this year.
-Why not make 2017 the year that you figure out why you consistently have more month at the end of your money.
+Why not make this the year that you figure out why you consistently have more month at the end of your money.
 The good news is you don’t have to grab a pencil, paper, protractor and calculator to get this done.

 Allow us to introduce you to Personal Capital; one of the single greatest tools you’ll ever use to track and monitor your budget, money and investments all in one place.
 Yes, there are other tools out there like Mint but we’ve found Personal Capital to be waaay better.

 You start with linking your accounts (checking, savings, credit cards, 401(k)s etc.) and inputting your home value which is connected to Zillow.
 This should take only a few minutes unless you don’t have your passwords.
 But once you’re done, it’s easy breezy.